Lyn-DA/simply-meditation/README.md

 - Includes a royalty-free image which represents the nature of the site overall and the chosen quote
 - Image includes a text overlay with inspirational quote by Deepak Chopra, a prominent figure in the holistic health and wellness industry
 - Image and text overlay is in keeping with the main image on all three pages which creates a nice sense of aesthetic harmony
+- This section is fully responsive, the image and overlay text adjusts in size when viewed on smaller devices
 - This section is valable to the user as it